TechnocultureResearch/Genotyper-Firmware/MethodSCRIPT_tests/README.md

 |[OCP_es_pico.mscr](https://github.com/TechnocultureResearch/Genotyper-Firmware/blob/dev/MethodSCRIPT_tests/scripts/OCP_methodscript.mscr)|This has Methodcript for OCP measurement|
 |[SWV_es_pico.mscr](https://github.com/TechnocultureResearch/Genotyper-Firmware/blob/dev/MethodSCRIPT_tests/scripts/SWV_es_pico.mscr)|This has Methodcript for OCP measurement|

-# How to generate Methodscript file  using python
+# How to generate Methodscript file for python

 Step 1 : Open the CV (or any technique) Methodscript files in PStrace software as shown below